RowandMohammad/RowandMohammad/README.md

 ## 🧑‍💻 About Me

-I'm a recent MSc graduate in Machine Learning from Royal Holloway University of London, passionate about data science, machine learning, and building efficient applications.
+I'm a recent MSc graduate in Machine Learning from Royal Holloway University of London, passionate about software development, machine learning, and building efficient applications.
 I enjoy solving complex problems through code and am always looking to broaden my skills in the latest technologies.

 ## 🚀 What I'm Up To

-- 🤖 Implementing and comparing machine learning algorithms across datasets in healthcare and finance.
+- 🤖 Implementing and comparing machine learning algorithms across datasets in sports and finance.
 - 💻 Developing full-stack applications using React.js, Spring Boot, and AWS.

 Check out my [coding portfolio](https://rowandsmohammad.com)!